steph-xue/network/README.md

 <br>

 ### Like and Dislike
-Users can like or dislike any post, and remove their reaction at any time.
-Each post displays its current like and dislike counts, which update instantly whenever a reaction is added or removed.
+Users can like or dislike any post independently, and remove either reaction at any time.
+Clicking "Like" or "Dislike" registers the reaction and the button switches to "Remove Like" or "Remove Dislike," and each post's like and dislike counts update instantly whenever a reaction is added or removed.

 <p align="center"><b>Like</b></p>
 <p align="center"><img src="/network/static/network/images/like.png?raw=true" alt="Like" width="700"></p>